WSMorrison/Hard_Parkers/README.md

 The site is designed mobile first, not just as a part of the development process but because the target audience will likely use smaller devices to interact with the site.

+## Note on commits

+This is a second attempt at this website.
+During an earlier iteration, there was a problem with the database models while attempting to extend the built in Django user model.
+The method of extending the model ultimately did not work, and the models in the database were thought to be broken beyond repair.
+Ultimately it was learned that of course, the models could have been at worst deleted and rewritten or at best, could have actually been modified.
+Instead, the repository was rebuilt and the working code; html, views, urls, settings and whatever working models existed, were copied into the appropriate locations of the new repository.
+This means that 26 commits from the old repository are not logged into this one, and there are large jumps in development early in the project that aren't reflected in the commit history.
+In hindsight, the correct answer would have been to repair the models in the database, or branch the workspace in Git.
+The previous repository can be found there: [The Hard Parkers repository](https://github.com/WSMorrison/The_Hard_Parkers)

 # Technology Implementation

 ## Language